rackerlabs/support-how-to/content/cloud-sites/cloud-sites-faq.md

 you want the specified task to run?
 All of these variations are possible through the Classic Cloud Control Panel.

-Here&rsquo;s an example of setting up a new scheduled task in the Cloud Sites Control Panel.
+Here's an example of setting up a new scheduled task in the Cloud Sites Control Panel.

 1. Log into the Cloud Sites Control Panel